leta199/Linear-Regression/README.md

 Date- Date when the transaction takes place.
 Market Cap 1 - 10 - This is the propotion of stocks porposed to trade that got cancelled organised Market capitalisation decile into 10 groups.
 Price Decile 1 - 10 - Average stock price of each decile from decile 1 to 10
-Turnover Decile 1 - 10 - How often
+Turnover Decile 1 - 10 - [COME BACK FOR THIS]
 Volatitliy Decile 1- 10 - The risk assocaite with the avergae stock price for each decile across each market capitalisationm at that day as variance in stock price.

  ## PROJECT STRUCTURE